Desperate and Craving an Ex-Partner After Breaking Up

 For love addicts, it is no different.
 Being in withdrawal, craving, and intensely obsessing about an ex-partner, you convince yourself the only way to feel good again is to either make contact or somehow get your ex back to start the relationship over again… sound familiar?

 If a love addict is able to achieve the “hit” - make contact or win the ex-partner back, withdrawal symptoms cease, if only temporarily (Like a heroin addict experiencing withdrawal- withdrawal symptoms will cease if the drug is again used).

 Like all addicts in emotional or physical withdrawal – there is an acute sense of a desperation for the “hit”: of that which they have been addicted.
 For love addicts, they become desperate for a “hit” for their ex-partner (even current partner on some cases).

-There comes a potent feeling that seems extremely real, that - “I need him/her” to survive.
+There comes a potent feeling that seems extremely real, that - “I need him/her” to breathe - to survive.
 “No one else can make me feel so good”.
 “If I am feeling so much pain and craving for him/her, it must be real love”

 To find relief from withdrawal symptoms, face-to-face contact is not always necessary.
 Any type of real or imagined contact or “hit” from the source will do.

 Here are a few examples of how love addicts craving for their drug, an ex-partner, try to attain a "hit”:

 If a love addict is unable to continue contact, the unfortunate alternative which is common, is to jump into another relationship with someone new, hoping this will drive away the pain; or by switching to another addiction to escape the pain through by, for example, continuous drinking, smoking, drugs or sexual activities or promiscuity.

 If you want to heal and survive your withdrawal— trying to return to your ex or trying to escape with another addiction are the last things you want to do.